wangziqi2013/wangziqi2013.github.io/_posts/2018-06-02-Hardware-Multithreaded-Transactions.markdown

 context and sets the address of the recovery routine if the iteration aborts.

 The new protocol assumes a broadcasting bus and snooping protocol.
 Cache misses are handled by the cache controller via a broadcast on the bus.
+Write operations are handled as a bus read without causing invalidation.
 The broadcasted packet is also piggybacked with the VID of the requesting processor.
 On receiving such a request, other processors check whether the request hits one of their cache lines using a set of modified visibility rules.
 If there is a hit, then the processor will reply as in an ordinary MOESI protocol.
 We next describe the operations of the new protocol in detail.

+The S-M (m, h) state represents the most up-to-date version of a cache line.
+It is readable and writable by iterations whose VID is larger than h.
+Otherwise, a WAR violation is detected.
+Read operations from a remote processor hitting a line in S-M state will provide the remote processor with a cache line in S-S (m, h) state.
+On commit, S-M state represents the current version of a cache line, and will trasit to nonspeculative M state.
+VIDs greather than or equal to m will hit the line.
+Note that the access timestamp h is only used for violation detection, rather than visibility computing.
+This is because S-M lines are